gyakoo/cpoly/README.md

 # cdec2d
-Some tests of convex Decomposition of 2D Polygons in C Generate convex polygons out of any arbitrary polygon Not based in any particular algorithm, just fooling with ideas.
+Some tests of convex Decomposition of 2D Polygons in C<br/>
+It generates convex polygons out of any arbitrary polygon<br/>
+Not based in any particular algorithm, just fooling with ideas.<br/>

 OpenGL viewer provided.